XuZ-nins/Phase-locked-TMS-for-essential-tremor-simulation/README.md

 ## Publication

-Zhang, X., Santaniello, S., Hancock, R. (2025) Feasibility of Phase-Locked Transcranial Magnetic Stimulation of Cerebellum for the Treatment of Essential Tremor, *Journal of Neural Engineering*.
+Zhang, X., Hancock, R., Santaniello, S. (2025) Feasibility of Phase-Locked Transcranial Magnetic Stimulation of Cerebellum for the Treatment of Essential Tremor, *Journal of Neural Engineering*.

 ## Prerequisites